lucj/ansible-mongo-replica-set/README.md

 * mongors user will be given sudo right with no password needed when running sudo commands
 * current machine ssh key is copied over to the authorized_keys of the server that is beeing provisionned

+Note: for this last item, make sure you have a file id_rsa.pub in your home directory.
+If not you can create one with ```ssh-keygen -t rsa```

 Several possible cases depending upon the way the nodes are created:

 * Vagrant VM are used for test => **vagrant** user needs to be used